oskariorg/sample-application/README.md

 ## Creating your own Oskari application

-After you have done the basic setup (above), the application can be built directly from this repo with eg. `npm run build -- --env.appdef=1.0.0:applications`.
+After you have done the basic setup (above), the application can be built directly from this repo with eg. `npm run build`.
 The output will be under `dist/`.

 See the main [oskari-frontend repo](https://github.com/oskariorg/oskari-frontend#readme) for detailed instructions about the build parameters.